 Wrongful death cases, where a death occurs on or near the water, can involve multiple and overlapping laws, jurisdictions, and possible remedies.
 As is the case with maritime personal injury, a family's rights often depend upon whether the decedent was a seaman/fishermen, longshoreman/harborworker, passenger, business invitee or a maritime employee.
 This area of law is further complicated by the fact that rights and remedies can vary depending upon the location of the death.

 Complicating matters still further, in death cases, the decedent obviously is not available to testify as to the facts of the case.
 In cases where a vessel sinks and all hands are lost, the lack of any witnesses can make proof of negligence or unseaworthiness challenging.
 A family facing the tragedy of losing a loved one needs to be represented by lawyers who practice in the area almost exclusively.
-The lawyers at Stacey & Jacobsen, LLP focus entirely on maritime matters, and especially on maritime personal injury and maritime wrongful death cases.
+The lawyers at Stacey & Jacobsen, PLLC focus entirely on maritime matters, and especially on maritime personal injury and maritime wrongful death cases.

 We discuss below the major laws that may apply following a wrongful death in a maritime matter.
 The same wrongful acts - negligence and unseaworthiness - which support a claim for maritime personal injury - also apply in the wrongful death case.
-Again, however, since there are so many variables, you should consult with the maritime lawyers at Stacey & Jacobsen, LLP LLP in order to obtain the best advice applicable to your situation.
+Again, however, since there are so many variables, you should consult with the maritime lawyers at Stacey & Jacobsen, PLLC in order to obtain the best advice applicable to your situation.

 I. Jones Act - Seamen - Fishermen: The death of a Jones Act seaman or fisherman involves many of the same issues as a personal injury.
 The same types of claims and types of damages apply to death cases as personal injury cases.
 Of course, the amount of damages obviously is different but the same general legal issues are involved.

-The lawyers at Stacey & Jacobsen, LLP have been involved in almost all of the fish boat sinking cases over the last 20 years, including ARCTIC ROSE, GALAXY, AMBER DAWN, PACESETTER, NESIKA, PACIFIC APOLLO, LIN J, VESTFJORD and others.
+The lawyers at Stacey & Jacobsen, PLLC have been involved in almost all of the fish boat sinking cases over the last 20 years, including ARCTIC ROSE, GALAXY, AMBER DAWN, PACESETTER, NESIKA, PACIFIC APOLLO, LIN J, VESTFJORD and others.
 In addition, we have been the lawyers for perhaps 50 other cases involving the deaths of seamen and fishermen.
 We have represented the wives, husbands, children, parents, brothers and sisters of deceased Jones Act seamen.
 These are always difficult times for the families and we strive to be sensitive to all the individual concerns of the surviving loved ones.

 We outline below some of the issues, claims, and money damages which arise in a seaman's or fisherman's death case.